 A. The Pfizer and Moderna vaccines require two shots.
 After the first dose, you need a second one to get the most protection.
 Pfizer is 21 days after, Modern is 28 days after.
 Johnson & Johnson requires one shot.

 Q. Do I have to pay for the vaccines?

-A. Pfizer and Moderna are free in the United States
+A. All vaccines are free in the United States.

 Q. If I’m fully vaccinated, do I still need to wear a mask and socially distance?